trent-sears/startup_investment/README.md

 | Precision      | 66.21%          | 17.78%         |

 ### Model Selection
-For my model I used a random forest classifier.
-As you can see from the values below most likely my model became overfit in attempt to learn the signal.
-The test values did however do better than what my baseline model did and for this reason I count this as success.
+For my model, I used a random forest classifier.
+As you can see from the values below most likely my model became overfit in an attempt to learn the signal.
+The test values did, however, do better than what my baseline model did and for this reason, I count this as a success.

 |                         | Train Set Value | Test Set Value |
 |-------------------------|-----------------|----------------|